svenschreiber/georef_annotator/README.md

 Using the default tools in the navigation bar (e.g. zooming) may break the program.

+Loading in ~500 images is very memory intensive currently, so make sure that's fine.

 ## Usage: label_viewer.py
 Start the tool by passing in the video image directory, the annotations .csv file, and the possible labels file.